GLaDOS-Michigan/Sift/README.md

 2. To run the system, use `./leader_system $(num_of_nodes) $(my_idn) $(my_index)`.
 For example, we can run a system with 2 nodes by `./leader_system 2 5 0`; `./leader_system 2 8 1`.
 You should be able to see the debug log of all sending and receiving messages, and `node1` is elected.

 ## Performance evaluation
-See [TODO] for more details about building/running the systems.
+See [perf_eval](https://github.com/GLaDOS-Michigan/Sift/tree/master/perf_eval) for more details about building/running the systems.